The Mount St. Helens National Volcanic Monument

 With the exception of limited food service at the Cold Water Ridge Visitor Center, you will have to look outside the boundaries of the Mount St. Helens National Volcanic Monument to find food, lodging and other services.
 To help you in your search, we have listed below several communities with services catering to Mount St. Helen's visitors.
 Population figures, where given, are for incorporated cities and towns from the 1997 U.S. Census Estimate.

-The communities are listed in terms of their distance along Interstate Highway 5 (I-5) as measured from State Route (SR) 504, the primary access route for visiting Mount St. Helens.
+The communities are listed in terms of their distance along Interstate 5 (I-5) as measured from State Route (SR) 504, the primary access route for visiting Mount St. Helens.

 North of State Highway 504.